rossfion/java-eclipse-projects/README.md

 # java-eclipse-projects
-Java projects completed using Eclipse IDE
+Java projects completed using Eclipse IDE.
+Located in the "master" branch.